 The Influence of Ethnic Groups in the Moroccan Cuisine

 The Berbers brought new spices, nuts and dried fruits, and the sweet and sour combinations that we see in dishes like tagine with lamb and prunes.
-The tajine pot is made out of clay and usually is painted with designs, used for cooking and for serving as well.
+The tajine pot is made out of clay and is usually painted with designs, used for cooking and for serving as well.
 So when the tajine is ready and served, it’s still bubbling of heat for minutes.
-Probably the Berbers used it to keep their food warm until finishing, and still useful up to day.
+Probably the Berbers used it to keep their food warm until it finished, and is still useful up today.

 Berber Food is cooked traditionally in a handmade oven with mud and cow manure.
 It is warmed with branches of trees found in the area, and sometimes with charcoal.

 Image source: Alamy stock

 By the end of the 7th century, the Berbers were not alone anymore, and accompanied by other groups of people.
 Traders and conquerors from surrounding areas, including the Romans, Phoenicians, Carthaginians, and mostly the Arabs.
 Shortly after the death of the Prophet Muhammad, the Arabs spread all across the Middle East and North Africa to expand the teachings of Islam.
 They converted some Berbers into Islam, and fought together in the war of the Iberian Peninsula.

 The Arabs brought not only the teaching of Islam, but also introduced new recipes and ingredients to the Moroccan cuisine.
 They introduced a new food choice with new types of bread and other grain based foods.
 The Arabs were not parsimonious to share with the indigenous people the cuisine knowledge they picked from the Persians.
 Including new spices such as cinnamon, ginger, paprika, turmeric, cumin and caraway.